 Starship Collisions: During combat, it may be tactically advantageous for a captain to order his ship to collide with an enemy vessel.
 On a ship's movement turn, if a ship moves into a hex occupied by another ship, the captain may order his ship to collide into the other.
 Starship collisions are handled similar to regular weapons attacks.
-The captain rolls 1D10, adds his St Combat Strategy and Tactics divided by 10, then consults the attack chart and applies modifiers.
-The target captain rolls 1D10 and adds his St Combat Strategy and Tactics divided by 10, and consults the defense chart.
-Some modifiers may be left to GM discretion.
+The captain rolls 1D10, then consults the attack chart and applies modifiers.
+The target captain rolls 1D10 and adds his St Combat Strategy and Tactics divided by 10, and consults the damage chart.
 If the attack is successful, apply damage to both vessels accordingly.
 If the hull damage is less than 20%, then the ships clipped each other, and combat can continue.
-If the hull damage is equal to or greater than 20%, then the ships are locked together, and starship combat ceases between the two vessels until the end of the NEXT round, when the vessels may attempt to separate.
-If the damage to both vessels is greater than 40%, then the damage is too extensive to separate the vessels until the hostilities have ended.
+If the hull is equal greater than 20%, then the ships are locked together, and starship combat ceases between the two vessels until the end of the NEXT round, when the vessels may attempt to separate.
+If the damage is greater than 40%, then the damage is too extensive to separate the vessels until the hostilities has ended.
 If the target vessel has not yet moved and the vessels are locked together, it loses its movement for that round.